 This quadratic equation is absolutely not in the form that we want because the right side is NOT zero.
 I need to eliminate that 7 on the right side by subtracting both sides by 7.
 That takes care of our problem.
 After doing so, solve for x as usual.

 The final answers are x1 = 1 and x2 = –2/3.

 Example 3: Solve the quadratic equation below using the Quadratic Formula.

 This quadratic equation looks like a “mess”.
-I have variable x‘s and constants in both sides of the equation.
+I have variable x‘s and constants on both sides of the equation.
 If we are faced with something like this, always stick to what we know.
 Yes, it’s all about the Standard Form.
-We have to force the right side be equal to zero.
+We have to force the right side to be equal to zero.
 We can do just that in two steps.

 I will first subtract both sides by 5x, and followed by the addition of 8.